Contact

 Revenue

-Agencies often seek help with agency management because they are looking for the processes to grow and scale.
-They are typically surprised to find that revenue is not what they need to focus on when managing the agency’s numbers.
-This is because the level of efficiency in which an agency earns revenue is far more important than the actual number.
-Agency owners with $500-600 thousand in revenue often have higher take-home salaries than agency owners with $3-5 million in revenue.
+Agencies often seek help with business management because they want processes to grow and scale.
+Owners and executives are typically surprised to find that revenue is not what they need to focus on when managing the agency’s numbers.

-The success of any agency comes down to how closely the agency manages the business by the numbers and how efficiently the team is delivering the work.
+Ultimately, the financial success of any agency comes down to how closely it manages the business by the numbers and how efficiently the team is delivering the work.

-If you’d like to learn more from the Advocation team on best practices for PR & marketing agency teams, follow us on social media–Instagram, LinkedIn and YouTube.
+If you’d like to learn more from the Advocation team on best practices for PR, digital & creative agency teams, follow us on social media–Instagram, LinkedIn and YouTube.